Median scoring rules now supported! *

 APP INSTRUCTIONS

-From the Home Page, the following options are available:
+From the Home page, the following options are available:

 - Import: Select to import league data from the various sources available.